Tools

 If you're not sure whether the cookware you have in your kitchen is compatible with an induction stovetop, there is a simple test you can perform to determine whether this is the case.

 All you have to do is take a magnet and place it at the bottom of your pot or pan.
-If the magnet sticks or repels, then you can use the cookware on an induction stovetop successfully.
-If the magnet doesn't stick, then it's not induction compatible.
-Try this with a Stainless Clad pot and then a Dutch Oven to feel the difference.
+If the magnet sticks or repels—you should feel some type of interaction, no matter what kind—then you can use the cookware on an induction stovetop successfully.
+If the magnet doesn't interact, then it's not induction compatible.
+Try this with a stainless pan and then a dinner plate to feel the difference.

 The Bottom Line on Induction Cooking

-Compared to other common methods of cooking (such as electric and gas stovetops), induction cooking offers unrivaled temperature control, speed, energy efficiency, and safety.
+Compared to other common methods of cooking—like electric and gas stovetops—induction cooking offers unrivaled temperature control, speed, energy efficiency, and safety.
 With so many benefits to induction cooking and with pricing being more affordable than ever, it makes sense that many restaurant owners are looking to make the switch.

-The good news is that switching to induction cooking can be an easy transition, especially since you only need access to an electrical outlet to power an induction cooktop.
+The good news is that switching to induction cooking can be an easy transition, especially since you only need access to an electrical outlet to power an induction cooktop—well, and induction-compatible cookware.

 Ready to explore your induction cookware options?
-We have plenty to choose from here at Made In Cookware.
-No matter what your needs or specific price point, we've got you covered with a wide selection of professional-quality induction cookware.
+No matter what your needs or specific price point, we've got you covered with a wide selection of professional-quality, induction-compatible cookware.